It is easy to feel as if we are alone when trials and tribulations come, but the battle is not ours. The battle belongs to the Lord!

 “…the Lord knows how to deliver the godly out of temptations and to reserve the unjust under punishment for the day of judgment,”—2 Peter 2:9

 What the enemy means for ill, the Lord certainly means for good—we just have to keep our eyes on our Father, remembering who He is!

 “But I will sing of Your power;—Psalm 59:16-17

 yes, I will sing aloud of Your mercy in the morning;

 and refuge in the day of my trouble.

 To You, O my Strength, I will sing praises;

 for God is my defense,

-Even today, for us as Believers, the Lord fights our battles as He did in days of old, just as He continues to fight the battles of His children in Israel—our Jewish brothers and sisters.
-As the enemies that surround Israel try to destroy her, the Lord fights for her and her people, bringing them through their 70th year as a nation!
+Even today, for us as Believers, the Lord fights our battles.
+And He continues to fight the battles of His children in Israel—our Jewish brothers and sisters.
+As the enemies that surround Israel try to destroy her, the Lord fights for her and her people, bringing them through every trial!

 Let us stand together in faith, renewing our hope as we realize that God is the fighter of our battles, our defense in times of trouble!
 Let us remember that the battle belongs to the Lord!